albertoSoto/shareable-magnolia/README.md

 > [Provide a basic description in one sentence.]

 ## Features
-> [Provide a list of the key features this component provides for content authors.]
+> [Provide a list of the key features this component provides for content authors.
+Include screenshots of the rendered component and the dialog.]

 ![Demo page with component](_dev/README-shareable.png)